Table of Contents In this article

 fizkes / Getty Images

-What is credit card preapproval and how does it work?
+What is credit card prequalification and how does it work?

-Getting preapproval doesn’t guarantee that you’ll be approved for a credit card, but it indicates a high likelihood of it.
-To determine preapproval, a credit card issuer uses some basic financial information, such as your credit score and payment history, to screen your eligibility for one of its credit cards.
+Getting prequalified doesn’t guarantee you’ll be approved for a credit card, but it indicates that you may have a good chance.
+To determine prequalification, a credit card issuer uses some basic financial information, such as your credit score and payment history, to screen your eligibility for one of its credit cards.
+You may receive a prescreened offer from a credit card company in the mail, or you can check to see if you are prequalified online.

-Preapproval or prequalification usually comes with a soft credit check, which has no effect on your credit score.
-American Express will request some information about your financial profile from the three major credit bureaus -- Equifax, TransUnion and Experian.
+Prequalification or preapproval usually comes with a soft credit check, which doesn’t affect your credit score.
+American Express will request some information about your financial profile from the three major credit bureaus: Equifax, TransUnion and Experian.

 What’s the difference between preapproval and prequalification?

-How to get preapproved for an American Express credit card
+How to get prequalified for an American Express credit card

-You might also receive targeted preapproval offers via physical mail or email.
-You could also contact American Express directly to see if you are preapproved for any of its credit cards.
-Keep in mind preapproval doesn’t mean you’re guaranteed to be approved for the card.
+You might also receive targeted preapproval offers via your mailbox or email.
+Additionally, you could also contact American Express directly to see if you are prequalified for any of its cards.
+Keep in mind prequalification doesn’t mean you’re guaranteed to be approved for the card.
+It’s more so a way to gauge eligibility.

-Once you’re preapproved, you can apply for the credit card securely online.
-You’ll need to provide additional information, but Amex usually makes its decision to approve or deny quickly.
-Again, applying will involve a hard credit inquiry, which will temporarily decrease your credit score by a few points.
+Once you’re prequalified, you can apply for the card securely online.
+You’ll need to provide additional information, but Amex usually approves or denies credit applications quickly.
+Again, applying will involve a hard credit inquiry, which typically will temporarily ding your credit score by a few points.

 The bottom line

-Checking your eligibility for credit card preapproval can give you an accurate indication of your chance of approval without a hard credit inquiry, which will affect your credit score.
+Checking your eligibility for credit card preapproval or prequalification can give you an accurate indication of your chance of approval without a hard credit inquiry, which will affect your credit score.

 The editorial content on this page is based solely on objective, independent assessments by our writers and is not influenced by advertising or partnerships.
 It has not been provided or commissioned by any third party.
 However, we may receive compensation when you click on links to products or services offered by our partners.